It is also commonly known as adrenaline. It consists of a hormone secreted by the adrenal glands.

-Seek emergency medical attention even after using this medication to treat a possible serious allergic reaction.
-The effects of epinephrine may disappear after 10 or 20 minutes.
+Seek emergency medical attention even after using this medication to treat a possible allergic severe reaction.
+The effects of Epinephrine may disappear after 10 or 20 minutes.
 You should receive more treatment and observation.

-The autoinjector device in which this medicament is included is a disposable, single-use system containing a spring needle for injection.
+The autoinjector device included in this medicament is a disposable, single-use system containing a spring needle for injection.

 Form a fist around the autoinjector with the black tip pointing down.
 Remove the safety cap.

-Place the black tip against the softest and fleshy portion of your outer thigh.
+Place the black tip against your outer thigh’s softest and fleshy portion.
 You can apply the injection directly through your clothes.
 Do not place your thumb on the end of the unit.

 Remove the autoinjector from your thigh.
 Carefully reinsert the used device with the tip of the needle into the transport tube.
-Re-cover the tube and take it with you to the emergency room so that anyone who treats you knows how much epinephrine you have received.
+Re-cover the box and take it with you to the emergency room so that anyone who treats you knows how much Epinephrine you have received.

 Use each autoinjector only once.
 Discard it after one use, even if you still have some medication left.

-Do not use the medication if it shows a different color or has visible particles, or if the date of the useful vine indicated on the label has passed.
+Do not use the medication if it shows a different color or has visible particles or if the date of the true vine indicated on the label has passed.
 Call your doctor to get a new prescription.

 Store at room temperature away from humid, hot, and excessively bright places.
 Do not refrigerate or store it in automotive vehicles.